 Peer learning services are an emerging trend in academic libraries of various sizes.
 These models allow students to engage and support the research needs of other students.
 These interactions may build off their classroom experiences and library training, while further developing their own research skills.
 This handout provides the context and questions for the roundtable discussion, “Casting Students in the Leading Role: Peer Learning in Academic Libraries,” at the ACRL 2019 conference.
 There are also resources for additional reading on the topic.

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Jallas, Mallory R. and Smith, Meggan D., "Casting Students in the Leading Role: Peer Learning in Academic Libraries" (2019).
-Musselman Library Staff Publications.
+All Musselman Library Staff Works.
 110.